Constance Crowninshield Coolidge: Third marriage

-During the abdication of Edward VIII in 1936, she invited Wallis Simpson to stay with her in Paris, and was a guest at their wedding.
-Constance remained at the center of social events and was friends with Ernest Hemingway and Wallis Simpson.
-In 1938, her father was terminally ill, she returned to California and was with him at the time of his death.
-She returned to France spending Christmas in the company of the Windsor’s and accompanied them to Monte Carlo.

 Fourth marriage

-In the 1950s she married André William Magnus, a public relations manager in the French Film Industry and spent most of the rest of her life in Paris.
+In 1940 she married André William Magnus, a public relations manager in the French Film Industry and spent most of the rest of her life in Paris.

-Constance died at the American Hospital in Paris on April 30, 1973 and her husband, André scattered her ashes in a vault situated on the top of a hill in the Père Lachaise Cemetery.
+Constance died at the American Hospital in Paris on April 30, 1973, and her husband, André scattered her ashes in a vault situated on the top of a hill in the Père Lachaise Cemetery.
 Although she was a distant relative of Calvin Coolidge, a range of U.S. regional newspapers from Alabama to Meriden, Connecticut published her obituary erroneously describing her as one of his daughters.

-Photographic Collection
+Collection of photography

 The Southern Illinois University, Carbondale holds a series of photographs of her life as part of the Caresse Crosby Collection.